Skip to content

 • Capriccio: Capriccio is an espresso with a balanced bouquet, light acidity, and a very characteristic cereal note.
 It is composed of Arabicas from South America including Brazil, in ideal proportions, and a touch of lightly roasted Robusta.

-• Kazaar: A daring blend including Robustas from Brazil and Guatemala, specially prepared for Nespresso, and a separately roasted Arabica from South America.
+• Kazaar: A daring blend including Robustas from Brazil and Central America, specially prepared for Nespresso, and a separately roasted Arabica from South America.

 • Roma: Central and South American Arabicas are combined with Robusta.
 Roma is the ideal coffee for those looking for an Espresso that is both short and smooth.